syash12/Predicting-Future-Sales/README.md

 #### Nested LSTMs
 Library used: https://github.com/hannw/nlstm

 Afterwards, we tried to predict the series using nested LSTMs.
 For time series, LSTMs are are more prefered than Neural Networks because they do not have the vanishing gradient issue.
 This model gave us our best RMSE score of 1.02.
-We saw that using this type of model gave us a better prediction that traditional time series.
+We saw that using this type of model gave us a better prediction than traditional time series.

 #### Independent Recurrent Neural Networks
 Library used: https://github.com/batzner/indrnn